top of page

 With my "WEED FEED SEED" large plaque series, my intention is to inspire you to weed out the things in your life that aren't working, feed the things that are and plant new seeds to attract the things you want.

 For over 30 years, I’ve worked in clay at Clay Associates, where I became an Associate Member 17 years ago through a jury process.
 For the past few years I've been volunteering as a Studio Monitor at the UCSD Craft Center.
-I absolutely love interacting with the students, sharing my knowledge with them and being energized by their new ideas and enthusiasm.
+I absolutely love interacting with the students and community, sharing my knowledge with them and being energized by their new ideas and enthusiasm.

 I want my art to to express my love of nature and be a balance of earthy and sophistication with meticulous craftmanship.